smarteditors/slate/source/includes/locations/_show.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the location to retrieve
+ID | The uuid of the location to retrieve